-Cucumbers are at their sweetest and crunchiest during the summer months.
+Although many varieties are available all year round, cucumbers are at their sweetest and crunchiest during the summer months.
 Whether you’re pickling them or tossing them into fresh salads, here’s how to choose, store and prep cucumbers so they taste their best.
-Try our tips, then learn some new ways to use cucumbers this season from the Williams-Sonoma Test Kitchen!
+Try our tips, then learn some new ways to use cucumbers this season from the Williams-Sonoma Test Kitchen.

 - Paderno Spiralizer, to make long ribbons of cucumber

-- Pickling Spices, for making quick, easy pickles
+- Mixed Peppercorns and other spices for making quick, easy pickles

 - de Buyer Kobra Adjustable Slicer, for thinly slicing cucumbers